river06/leetcode2/README.md

 - **two sum IV**: hashset
 - **three sum**: two pointers algorithm.
 Use one to sweep from start to end, the other to sweep backwards
 - **three sum closest**: basically two pointers algorithm
+- **three sum smaller**: get the number of pairs by considering the right boundary (fixing the middle pointer)
 - **four sum**: same two pointers algorithm as three sum.
 Remember to skip duplicate numbers
 - **four sum II**: hash map to store `<sum of elements in A, B; occurrences>` pairs
+- **subarray sum equals k**: Hashmap from accumulative sum to occurrences.
+Calculate then put sum into hashmap.

 #### `valid series`
 - **valid number**